thursday

 11:30 AM, Holiday Inn Clarion Room, Free

 Film Festival EDs discuss how they build their festival and what they are looking for.
-Featuring Susan Gorrell, Mark Lonbrake, Louis Hunter, and Ryan Shank.
+Featuring Susan Gorrell, Marc Longbrake, Louis Hunter, Ryan Shank, and Chad Matthews.

 About Louis: